rsjatl/example-editor/README.md

 > #### 2.
 Runtime warning: Uncaught Error: [React Intl] Could not find required `intl` object. <IntlProvider> needs to exist in the component ancestry.

-You can ignore this if you're choosing not to set up your own IntlProvider around the Editor (it is not a blocking runtime error).
+You can ignore this if you're choosing not to set up your own IntlProvider around the Editor (it is not a blocking runtime error and should also be resolved in a future release).

-If you want to remove the error, you will need to setup an IntlProvider like below:
+If you want to avoid the error, you will need to setup an IntlProvider like below:

 ```
 import { IntlProvider } from 'react-intl-next';